velocirobbie/make-graphitics/README.md

 # Graphite, Graphene and Graphene Oxide Builder

-These scripts can create many graphitic structures for use in atomistic modelling.
+MakeGraphitics is a library to ceate various atomistic graphitic structures for molecular dynamics.

 Available structures:
 - Hexagonal graphene flake